 Even though the temps are cold and indoor activities might seem more appealing to some, there's plenty to keep you enjoying the great outdoors through the winter!

 Here are great ideas for how to get outside this winter and explore our beautiful state of Colorado or your backyard:

 Around the Front Range

 - Get your thrills on with snow tubing at Copper Mountain, opens a new window.

-- Find your own sledding hill or check out one of the public hills, opens a new window.
+- Find your own sledding hill or check out one of these public hills, opens a new window.

 - Snow may be on the ground but Denver Botanic Gardens, opens a new window is still open for you to enjoy.

-- Reserve a time slot to ice skate on Evergreen Lake, opens a new window.
+- Take in the mountain beauty while you ice skate on Evergreen Lake., opens a new window

 - Explore a winter carnival or an ice festival, opens a new window in Colorado.